opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 ## 81. Application of this Part

-(1) The directions in this Part shall, subject to sub-paragraph (2) below, mutatis mutandis, apply to appeals before the General Division, hearings before the Appellate Division, hearings before the Court of Appeal and disciplinary proceedings (or appeals therefrom) brought under any statute, including the Legal Profession Act and the Medical Registration Act, which are heard by a Court of 3 Judges.
+(1) The directions in this Part shall, subject to sub-paragraph (2) below, *mutatis mutandis*, apply to appeals before the General Division, hearings before the Appellate Division, hearings before the Court of Appeal and disciplinary proceedings (or appeals therefrom) brought under any statute, including the Legal Profession Act and the Medical Registration Act, which are heard by a Court of 3 Judges.

 (2) Where disciplinary proceedings (or appeals therefrom) brought under any statute, including the Legal Profession Act and the Medical Registration Act, are heard by a Court of 3 Judges, 1 hard copy each of the parties’ written submissions, the record of proceedings, the originating summons and all aﬃdavits ﬁled in the originating summons shall be tendered, unless otherwise directed.